 The species produces large numbers of bulbils that fall to the ground.
 They may also be eaten by e.g. reindeer or ptarmigan and thereby be spread over longer distance.

 Saxifraga svalbardensis and S. cernua are similar.
-Plants of S. svalbardensis had been identified as S. cernua until the new species S. svalbardensis was described in 1975.
+Plants of S. svalbardensis had been identified as S. cernua until the new species S. svalbardensis was described by Øvstedal (1975).
 The most evident differential character is that S. cernua is almost entirely without runners, whereas S. svalbardensis regularly has very thin runners deep in the moss layer where it grows.
-This difference results in different growth patterns: where the flowering shoots of S. svalbardensis are rather regularly spread, those of S. cernua grows much more clumped and irregular.
-In addition, the flowers of S. cernua are large and regular with white petals, whereas those of S. svalbardensis are smaller and often irregular with partly reduced petals with lilac stripes or lilac more or less throughout.
+This difference results in different growth patterns: where the flowering shoots of S. svalbardensis are rather regularly spaced, those of S. cernua grows much more clumped and irregular.
+In addition, the flowers of S. cernua are large and regular with white petals, whereas those of S. svalbardensis are smaller and often irregular in size with partly reduced petals with lilac stripes or lilac more or less throughout.
 Saxifraga cernua grows in a variety of site types, but very rarely in the wet, mossy mires where S. svalbardensis grows.
 Very small-grown plants of these two species have occasionally been mistaken for S. rivularis and S. hyperborea but the two latter species lack bulbils.

 Saxifraga svalbardensis is nearly restricted to wet moss tundra and mossy mires and wetlands, usually growing in and sending its runners through a moist to wet moss mat.
 Rarely is has been found on wet gravel or sand, without a moss cover.
 Most sites are on level to slightly sloping ground.
 Probably indifferent as to soil reaction (pH).